umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-03-releasenotes.md

 ![BandwidthHistory](images/BandwidthHistory.png)

 With this new feature, you can track your website's bandwidth usage over time and identify any patterns or trends.
-We believe that this new addition will be especially valuable for customers who are running high-traffic websites and perhaps weekly need to monitor the bandwidth usage to ensure the cloud project stays inside the limit of the plan tier.
+We believe this new addition is valuable for customers running high-traffic websites and weekly need to monitor the bandwidth usage to ensure the project stays within the plan tier limit.

 ## Upgrade Project Flow
 The newest feature to launch in the new front end stack is “Upgrade project” flow.
 It replaces the current upgrade plan feature while adding a more modern and visually appealing design.